tyler-rand/dotfiles/README.md

 Setting the `RCRC` environment variable tells `rcup` to use standard configuration options:

-* Exclude the `README.md` and `LICENSE` files, which are part of the `dotfiles` repository but do not need to be symlinked in.
 * Give precedence to personal overrides which by default are placed in `~/dotfiles-local`